 A cold cucumber soup is one of my favorite summer meals.
-On a hot day, it is the perfect refreshing recipe to make to cool you down!
-This easy cold cucumber soup recipe is ready in minutes and has only a few ingredients.
-Fresh cucumber blended with yogurt and a dash of sour cream, a splash of milk, and some aromatic mint, pure simplicity, and just perfection.
-You don't need a mile-long list of ingredients to make good food if you just use what nature gave you, and cucumber and mint are one of the best pairings there is.
-This chilled soup recipe is also remarkably filling, even though cucumber is mainly made of water!
+On a hot day, it's the perfect refreshing recipe to make and cool you down!
+This easy cucumber gazpacho recipe is ready in minutes and has only a few ingredients.
+You don't need a mile-long list of ingredients to make good food if you use what nature gave you, and cucumber and mint are one of the best pairings there is.
+This chilled soup recipe is also remarkably filling, despite the cucumber being mainly composed of water.

 Jump to:

-- Cucumber: I used fresh English cucumbers for their mild flavor and thin skin.
-If you don't have English cucumbers, you can use regular cucumbers, but make sure to peel them for a smoother consistency.
+I use fresh English cucumbers for their mild flavor and thin skin.
+If you don't have English cucumbers, you can use other varieties, but be sure to peel them to remove the tough skin and deseed them by slicing lengthwise and scooping out the central channel with a teaspoon.

-- White wine vinegar: To add a delicate acidity and subtle sweetness, I used white wine vinegar.
-If you don't have white wine vinegar, you can substitute it with apple cider vinegar.
+To add a delicate acidity and subtle sweetness, I use both fresh lemon juice and white wine vinegar.
+If you don't have white wine vinegar, you can substitute it with apple cider vinegar, but don't use balsamic or red wine vinegar.

-- Fresh mint: To give the gazpacho a refreshing twist, I added fresh mint leaves.
-You can try using fresh basil or fresh dill for a different herbaceous flavor.
+To give the cucumber gazpacho a refreshing twist, I add fresh mint leaves.
+You can try using fresh basil or fresh dill for a different herbaceous flavor, but always use fresh herbs, not dried.
+I also add fresh chives.

 See the recipe card at the bottom of this post for full quantities and directions.

-- Once smooth, add the lemon and vinegar and season with salt and ground black pepper, adding a splash of milk if it seems too thick.
+Once smooth, add the lemon and vinegar and season with salt and ground black pepper.
+Add a splash of milk if it seems too thick.

 Tip: You could sprinkle some edible flowers on top, as I have, or even chili and red pepper flakes over the top to give this chilled soup some unexpected and delicious heat!